darrelwu/Code-Refractor/README.md

 * **Descriptive Title** All title elemnts are consise and contain an descriptive title.
     1. The title element in the "head" has been changed to Horiseon Inc.

+* **CSS** All CSS source code is consolidated for easier understanding.

 * **What did I learn?**
     1. I learned that the main image "hero" is an image inserted via CSS which requires no alt tag.
     2. I learned that at span can be used to utilize to group id attributes for styling purposes.
+    3. Grouping of CSS to improve the look and function of the source code.